Welcome to the NEST simulator documentation!¶

 If you have any comments or suggestions, please share them on our Mailing List.

 Want to contribute code?
-Visit out our Contributing pages to get started!
+Check out our Developer Space to get started!

 For more info about our larger community and the history of NEST check out the NEST Initiative website